The Markdown Editor uses a short-hand syntax style text to create documents and then converts that text to HTML.

 b.
 Snippet: You can add images, tables, etc., inside a snippet.
 Read more →

-Markdown editor does not support any third-party spellcheck tool while writing.
+Markdown editor does not support any third-party spellcheck tool (For example, Grammarly) while writing.
 Please use the WYSIWYG editor to write with third-party spellcheck tools.